DeepanshuGoel1122/Word-Counter/README.md

 # Word-Counter
-This is counter website which will count words, characters of given input.
+This is counter website which will count words, characters, Alphabets, Numbers, White-Space and Special Characters of given input.